tsostarics/website/content/about/main/index.md

    - Feedback and assistance with slides and posters for conferences/job talks
    - Teaching/Explaining topics in regression modeling (e.g., ordinal regression, random effects, contrast coding)

-  I believe strongly that researchers, and especially students, should be able to understand, carry out, and defend their own analyses.
-  To that end, I will not do full analyses of your data *for* you.
-I am happy to help get you on the right track though.
-  Note that I work full time and my availability is mostly on the weekends.

   I can be reached at tsostarics [at] gmail.com.
 Please note that I only go by Thomas.
 show_outro: false
 outro: